Dense Irregular Connective Tissue Will Be Found In The

 • Deep Fascia: A dense, fibrous layer of irregular connective tissue that invests individual muscles and separates muscle groups.

-Deep fascia’s dense irregular collagen network transmits forces generated by muscle contractions across the body, contributing to posture, movement coordination, and injury prevention Simple, but easy to overlook..
+Deep fascia’s dense irregular collagen network transmits forces generated by muscle contractions across the body, contributing to posture, movement coordination, and injury prevention That's the part that actually makes a difference.
+Still holds up..

 6. Organ Capsules (e.g., Kidney, Liver, Spleen)